manuvats/TIM_ComplAI_UoD/README.md

-# TIM_ComplAI_UoD
+# Product Management Project at University of Dundee
-Product Management Project at University of Dundee
+This poject was a part of Technology Innovation Management Module.
+In this project, we crafted an in-depth analysis on the debut of ComplAI, an AI-enhanced tool designed to streamline regulatory compliance for small fintech businesses.
+We conducted market research and engaged with industry-specific product managers to gather authoritative insights.